nrwl/nx/docs/angular/getting-started/getting-started.md

 yarn create nx-workspace myworkspace
 ```

 > Workspaces are created using a set of reasonable defaults.
-To further customize the initial workspace, provide the `--interactive=true` flag when running the command.
+To further customize the initial workspace, provide the `--interactive` flag when running the command.

 After creating the workspace, change into the newly created workspace directory.